akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Is this all you have?
 Shadow.
 My father won lands with a sword.
 You couldn’t even win a goose girl.”

 Godfrey did not answer.
-He let Sir Guy drive him back, toward the pillar.
+He let Sir Guy drive him back, towards the pillar.
 Then, at the last moment, he sidestepped.
 Sir Guy’s sword bit into the wood – not deep, but enough to slow his recovery.
 He yanked once, twice.

 In that moment of surprise, Godfrey moved.